-The Company has established and maintained a permanent and effective Compliance function.
+The Company has an established, permanent and effective Compliance function.

-The appointed CCO and Compliance Function Holder is Polys Michaelides.
+The appointed Compliance Officer and Compliance Function Holder is Mariel Ekkeshis.

 CNP Cyprialife's Compliance Function, in accordance to Part II, Chapter IV, Section 2 (Governance System) articles 47 of Law 38(I) 2016 decodes new and proposed (financial services/insurance) compliance - related rules from legislative or regulatory bodies, which are relevant to business, into internal standards, procedures, and guidelines.